khulnasoft-lab/khulnasoft-ui/README.md

 ## Releases

-Please see [Updating Gitlab UI Packages](doc/updating-gitlab-ui-packages.md) for information on how updated packages are included in Gitlab and Pajamas.
+Please see [Updating GitLab UI Packages](doc/updating-gitlab-ui-packages.md) for information on how updated packages are included in GitLab and Pajamas.

 ## Contributing guide